0l1v3rr/react-initializr/CONTRIBUTING.md

 2. Clone your fork
 3. Start working on your changes
 4. Commit and push your changes
-5. Open a Pull Request with the changes you made, and write a few words about it.
-There is a fancy pull request template to follow. ;)
+5. Open a Pull Request with the changes you made

 ### Other ways